vickyhella/vickyhella.github.io/docs/website-management/broken-links.md

 ## This is a Heading
 ```

 When the heading is clicked in a browser, the URL will be `domain/test#this-is-a-heading`.
-In other words, if the heading text is changed, the link referenced in other docs will be broken.
+In other words, if the heading text is changed, the link referenced by other pages will be broken.

 #### Adding an ID to headings{#heading-id}